kevinjohnkiely/book-wormz/README.md

 <img src="https://github.com/kevinjohnkiely/book-wormz/blob/main/wireframesScreenshots/screengrab.jpg">

+Live link to the application is here https://book-wormz-code-institute-2022.herokuapp.com/

 ## User Flow Diagram

 The following diagram gives an outline of the users flow of actions through the application and the different choices of actions that can be undertaken.